setupyourskills/dew-catngo/README.md

 - A functional installation of [Neorg](https://github.com/nvim-neorg/neorg) is required for this module to work.
 - The core module [Neorg-dew](https://github.com/setupyourskills/neorg-dew) must be installed, as it provides essential base libraries.
+- [`neorg-query`](https://github.com/benlubas/neorg-query) — this module is used internally to extract note metadata such as categories and titles.

 ### Using Lazy.nvim